chickensoft-games/setup-godot/README.md

 Setup Godot for use with (or without) .NET on macOS, Windows, and Linux CI/CD runners.

 - ✅ Installs Godot 4.x
-- ✅ Installs export templates.
+- ✅ Optionally installs export templates.
 - ✅ C# supported using .NET version of Godot.
 - ✅ Versions **without** .NET are also supported.
 - ✅ Installs Godot directly on the CI/CD runner.